thedunston/troublevent/README.md

 `go build -o Question1Week8Lab.bin`

-The student downloads the file Question1Week8Lab.bin from an LMS as part of an assignment executes "Question1Week8Lab.bin" and should be able to response that the output produced was from the command -  ps -ef
+The student downloads the file Question1Week8Lab.bin from an LMS as part of an assignment executes "Question1Week8Lab.bin" and should be able to respond that the output produced was from the command -  ps -ef

 ### On Windows Create a binary that runs the Get-Process cmdlet.
 You can also use the pipe and where-object (where) cmdlet.